Billy’s Bar – a New York Institution

 My speculation earlier that in 1936 the bar’s furnishings dated from pre-Prohibition times is undoubtedly correct, given the founding year is 1870.

 The food and restaurant writer, Ruth Reichl, reviewed Billy’s 21 years ago for the New York Times, see here.

 This is likely how it was until closing in 2004.

 In the Victorian image below, we see the same kind of hand pumps Billy’s still had in place in 1936 in busy Manhattan, which it probably installed in 1870.
 Nothing in Western culture connoted greater modernity than the New York of George Gershwin, yet as always, past and present are interwoven.
 (The past isn’t even past, William Faulkner said).
-The hand pumps shown can be seen to this day in hundreds of English pubs and are used in exactly the same way as in Victoria’s time.
-Many American and Canadian bars have brought the equipment back as part of the retro ethos which characterizes the craft brewing scene generally.

 Note re image: the image above was sourced from the Internet and believed in the public domain.
 All feedback solicited.